jackd1801/jackd1801.github.io/content/about/_index.md

 My current favourite hobbies are climbing (both bouldering and rope), football, boxing, and reading.
 Though I’ve also caught a bit of a travel bug now that I’ve started to visit places on my own.

-This website is currently functioning as a place to hold some personal posts and photos, but I’m hoping to write some longer content about economics and politics as I find the time to do so.
-Imbereheza roughly translates as progress/development and I want to contribute in some small way to that through my work and my writing.